 Skin cancer and winter: What you should know

-There is a common misconception that your skin is safe from the sun’s damaging UV rays during the winter season.
-But did you know you can still receive skin cancer-causing cell damage even in cold weather?
+There’s a common misconception that your skin is safe from the sun’s damaging ultraviolet (UV) rays during the winter season.
+However, UV radiation can still cause skin damage—even in cold weather.

 Can you still get skin cancer in winter?